 Background on my skin/what I wear under sunscreen

 My reviews are based on testing these sunscreens in the fall, winter, and spring.
 I will update if anything changes in the summer.
 But summer here is not that humid even on hot days.
+It is cool enough that most people do not have air conditioning.

 I wear sunscreen on top of a moisturizer (and eye cream) that has been layered over several serums.
 I sometimes mix a drop of maracuja oil into my moisturizer but I haven’t been doing that lately.
 I rarely wear foundation on top of sunscreen.